-Central City Value High School primarily recruits students from the neighborhood in which it is located.
-As is true for surrounding schools, the student population is largely socio-economically disadvantaged (as defined by eligibility for free or reduced price meals).
-There are also a significant number of English language learners.
+University Prep Value High School primarily recruits students from the neighborhood in which it is located.
+As is true for surrounding schools, the student population is largely socioeconomically disadvantaged (as defined by eligibility for free or reduced price meals).
 The traditional public schools in the surrounding area have low achievement profiles.
-Central City Value reaches out to students from these schools to inform them of their educational choices.
-Recruiting, advertising and outreach materials make it clear that Central City Value High School welcomes all students, including those with disabilities.
+University Prep Value reaches out to students from these schools to inform them of their educational choices.
+Recruiting, advertising and outreach materials make it clear that University Prep Value High School welcomes all students, including those with disabilities.